Have you had sex yet?” A mom friend demanded of me over coffee just six short weeks after our babies were born a few days apart.

 “It’s basically luck.
 Some women have a natural muscle tone and bounce straight back post-childbirth.
 Others look like a cannonball has been fired through there.”

 The truth is that the vagina is a stretchy muscle and is therefore designed to eventually return to its normal, pre-baby state.
-As is the case with muscles all over the body, some recover faster than others.
+As is the case with your pelvic floor and other muscles all over the body, some recover faster than others.

 The majority of the moms I spoke with said it felt more or less the same as before.